 Caloundra Malibu Club History 1995 – 2001

-“Caloundra Malibu club was established in 1995 and is a group of long boarders with a love of surfing and having fun.”
+“Caloundra Malibu club was established in 1995 and is a group of long boarders with a love of surfing and having a good time.”

 That statement appears on our home page and basically says what the club is all about.